intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/pytorch.md

     res.show(10, False)

 ```
-Please export `PYTHONHOME` env before you run this code, and we expects to see the output like:
+You can simply use `python` to execute the script above.
+We expects to see the output like:
 ```python
 +---------+-----+----------+
 |features |label|prediction|